 The following website has all the best accommodations www.Twillingate.com.
 Any of the accommodations are fine.

-Above the Tickle” and “Amber Retreat” are both restored homes, you would have them to yourself.
-Very nice.
-My next choice would be the Anchor Inn Hotel and Suites.
-We stayed there and it was clean and lovely.
+Anchor Inn Hotel and Suites.
+We’ve also stayed there and it was clean and lovely.
 They have lovely two bedroom kitchenette suites.
 Ask for ocean view suite.
-The Inn is also fine, but I think it can be noisy as they have a great restaurant/bar there.
+The Inn is also fine, but I think it can be noisy as they have a great restaurant/bar there where you can get screeched in.

 Sunshine Inn – Four star hotel with ocean views.